 - (1) The Use of Public Parking shall expire three (3) years from the date of this approval being no later than 17 October 2020.
-At the end of this period the Use will no longer be valid. - (2) Prior to the expiry of the temporary Use, all hardstand and structures associated with the Public Parking shall be removed from the site and the land shall be reinstated, to the satisfaction of the City. - (3) Prior to operation of the Public Parking, the proposed solid portion of retaining wall facing Kwinana Freeway and the public reserve shall be finished in a clean material and treated with an anti-graffiti coating, to the satisfaction of the City. - (4) The tree located on the south-eastern side of the lot, as indicated in red on the approved plans, is to be retained, to the satisfaction of the City. - (5) Amended plans indicating the retention of the tree on the southeastern side of the lot shall be provided to the City prior to any works commencing on the site.
+At the end of this period the Use will no longer be valid. - (2) Prior to the expiry of the temporary Use, all hardstand and structures associated with the Public Parking shall be removed from the site and the land shall be reinstated, to the satisfaction of the City. - (3) Prior to operation of the Public Parking, the proposed solid portion of retaining wall facing Kwinana Freeway and the public reserve shall be finished in a clean material and treated with an anti-graffiti coating, to the satisfaction of the City. - (4) Hard standing areas approved for the purpose of car parking or vehicle access shall be maintained in good condition at all times, free of

-- (6) Hard standing areas approved for the purpose of car parking or vehicle access shall be maintained in good condition at all times, free of potholes and dust and shall be adequately drained, to the satisfaction of the City. - (7) Landscaping areas shall be installed in accordance with the approved plan.
-All landscaping areas shall be maintained thereafter to the satisfaction of the City. - (8) All vegetation, structures, ground coverings and treatments within the Council verge area, aside from the crossover(s), are to be modified or reinstated to meet the provisions of the City's Verge Street Landscape Guidelines, to the satisfaction of the City. - (9) All stormwater from the property shall be discharged into soak wells or sumps located on the site unless otherwise approved by the City. - (10) Any lighting of the carpark will require separate development approval from the City. - (11) The development shall be in accordance with the approved plans unless otherwise authorised by the City.
+- potholes and dust and shall be adequately drained, to the satisfaction of the City. - (5) Landscaping areas shall be installed in accordance with the approved plan.
+All landscaping areas shall be maintained thereafter to the satisfaction of the City. - (6) All vegetation, structures, ground coverings and treatments within the Council verge area, aside from the crossover(s), are to be modified or reinstated to meet the provisions of the City's Verge Street Landscape Guidelines, to the satisfaction of the City. - (7) All stormwater from the property shall be discharged into soak wells or sumps located on the site unless otherwise approved by the City. - (8) Any lighting of the carpark will require separate development approval from the City. - (9) The development shall be in accordance with the approved plans unless otherwise authorised by the City.